Pranuthi-earla/CMOS-Circuit-Design/README.md

 4. Read the delay value: **9 ps**
 The delay tables are derived from circuit-level design and analysis carried out using SPICE simulations.
 These simulations are used to characterize the timing behavior of CMOS logic circuits under various operating conditions.
 -------------------------------------------------------------------------------------------------
-### Lecture 2 : Introduction to basic element in Circuit design – NMOS
+### 1.Lecture 2 : Introduction to basic element in Circuit design – NMOS
 #### NMOS
 An NMOS (n-channel metal-oxide-semiconductor) transistor is a key active device in CMOS design.
 Its main features include:
 A p-type substrate that forms the base material.